 The drawback is that as more students seek higher-rated schools, their neighborhood schools may suffer from dwindling attendance, which was a key factor in the 2013 school closures.
 In addition, as is the nature with insufficient supply to meet demand, especially in an equitable sense, it is well-known that the acceptance rates for the top-rated CPS schools are on par with Ivy League universities.
 What’s notable is that neighborhood schools in lower-income areas are suffering more from students eyeing other schools in the city.
 Charter schools, while technically part of CPS, have their own bylaws and have also gained popularity over the last several decades as wealthy donors establish schools that now bear their names.

 To improve, the onus is on the neighborhood schools themselves and community/parental organizations to make improvements to keep students in the neighborhood, or better yet, flip the tables and draw kids from outside the neighborhood.
 Outgoing 47th Ward Alderman Ameya Pawar has advocated for a strong K-12 school system so that families don’t flee to the suburbs or private schools if their kids don’t get accepted to a highly rated CPS school.
-During his tenure on city council, he spearheaded a grassroots effort to improve schools in his ward, notably Admunsen High School, which technically is in the 40th Ward, but is the neighborhood school for many of Pawar’s constituents.
+During his tenure on city council, he spearheaded a grassroots effort to improve schools in his ward, notably Amundsen High School, which technically is in the 40th Ward, but is the neighborhood school for many of Pawar’s constituents.
 The school now has a Level 1+ rating.
-(Side note, a few years ago, I played in a baseball league, and one of the college-aged players on my team grew up a block from Admunsen in the 2000s.
-I asked if he went to Admunsen for high school, and he gave me a very terse response: “No, because Admunsen SUCKS!”
+(Side note, a few years ago, I played in a baseball league, and one of the college-aged players on my team grew up a block from Amundsen in the 2000s.
+I asked if he went to Amundsen for high school, and he gave me a very terse response: “No, because Amundsen SUCKS!”
 I’d be curious about how he thinks of the school today if he were a teenager again).

 From an economic perspective, this makes sense, in that if you want your kids to attend a good high school, you have to put some effort into it.
 Unfortunately, not every school in this same district is on equal standing, and many are exposed to far worse environmental conditions than others, which contributes to worse academic performance, as discussed by the Center of Public Integrity and in this recent paper from the National Bureau of Economic Research, particularly looking at traffic pollution.